 3.1.
 Process

-p is a process = Def. a is an occurrent that has temporal proper parts and s-depends on one or more material entities.
+Definition: p is a process = Def. a is an occurrent that has temporal proper parts and s-depends on one or more material entities.

 Examples: the life of an organism, the process of sleeping, the process of cell-division, a beating of the heart, the process of meiosis, the course of a disease, the flight of a bird, the process of aging.